Ensono/stacks-secops-bok/content/ecosystems/python.md

 poetry update
 ```

 This works because the default behaviour of Poetry is to install the latest version of a dependency, including transitive dependencies, that still matches the version specification.

-This means that
+This means that:

 - If version `1.0.0` is installed initially, then `^1.0.0` will be listed in `pyproject.toml` and `1.0.0` will be listed in `poetry.lock`.
 - If version `1.0.1` is released later, then poetry will not automatically upgrade the project as `1.0.0` is specified in `poetry.lock`.